 Not sure what timeline works?
 Here’s a simple trick – use mindfulness.
 Find a quiet private place, practise deep, focussed breathing until you feel settled into your body.
 Then think of the new timeline you have in mind.
 Do you feel tension in your body?
 A clenching in your jaw or stomach?
 Try adding a few months.
 Keep going until you reach a timeline that feels good.

 [Never tried mindfulness?
 You are in luck, we offer a free, easy-to-read and follow Guide to Mindfulness.]

-Often, if we just can’t seem to move forward in life, it’s down to entrenched patterns of thinking and behaviour that started in childhood.
-Working with a good therapist or life coach can help you finally see what is really holding you back, what you really want instead of what you tell yourself you want, and how you can raise your confidence and take practical steps forward at last.
+Working with a good therapist or life coach can help you finally see what is really holding you back.
+You’ll learn what you really want instead of what you tell yourself you want, and how you can raise your confidence and take practical steps forward at last.

 We connect you with a team of highly regarded London-based coaching psychologists who can help you reach your goals this year.
 Or use our new therapy listings site, where you can find UK-wide counsellors ranked by client reviews.